Лъӊан уӊипāтқаҳтаӷақā иляни: Еттык! Мин’кы варкын энанэматран?

 Recent presentations

-All presentations of mine since 2018 took place at official PDL workshops; their topics can be retrieved without much ado elsewhere on this server.
+All presentations of mine since 2018 took either place at PDL workshops or at the Finno-Ugric Seminar at Georg-August-Universität Göttingen (Germany).
+The topics of my PDL talks can be retrieved without much ado elsewhere on this server.
 The presentation from the 2020 workshop Beyond comparison – experiences and future challenges has been reworked to “Time-bounded fieldwork “ex-situ” or consultant work without unlearning another language“ in Studie z aplikované lingvistiky / Studies in Applied Linguistics 12 (1) in Prague.
-The presentation from the 2021 workshop Converbs from a cross-linguistic perspective is among papers in progress.
+An expanded study based on my presentation at the 2021 workshop Converbs from a cross-linguistic perspective is now finally in print.
+The titles of my presentations in Göttingen (2019, 2022, 2023) on Samoyedic linguistics, Saami linguistics, gramaticography and fieldwork can be found here.

 Selected older publications (linguistics only)

 Beside my interests in indigenous and minority languages and functional linguistics, I did publish a number of papers on Saami history, Siberian ethnohistory, Saami and Siberian sociolinguistics and the like earlier.
-Since I do not continue with this kind of research (which I subsume, due to the lack of a better label, as “Arctic and Sub-Arctic Humanities”), references are not reproduced here.
+Since I do not continue with this kind of research (which I subsume, due to the lack of a better label, as “Arctic and Sub-Arctic Humanities”), bibliographic information is not reproduced here.
 Neither are shorter book reviews, popular scientific papers nor several minor papers which appeared in various Festschrift-type publications:

 Siegl, Florian 2016.
 Eine tundranenzische Grammatik (Irina Nikolaeva: A Grammar of Tundra Nenets).
 Finnisch-Ugrische Forschungen 63.
 266-282.